AmirDeviloper/CBIR_with_slideshow/README.md

 - 🧠 Color histogram comparison
 - 🎞️ Slideshow creation with smooth transitions
-- 🎬 Video export using MoviePy
+- 🎬 Video export using OpenCv Module (also can generate using `MoviePy`)
 - 🧩 Modular Python code for easy extension

 ---